heidre/projectDesign/README.md

 ## Acknowledgments

 Acknowledgements to the following:
-- Chrome Developers for script resources on building chrome extensions
+- Google Chrome developers for script resources on building Google Chrome extensions
 - TwitterDev for script on embedding tweets

 Special thanks to: